Atu I: The Magus

 Keywords (Ill-Dignified): Punitive, Puritanical, Stern, Impassionate, Aloof, Narcissistic, Rash, Unrealistic, Flighty, Obstinate.

 Historical: The Magus carries all of the traditional emblems of magickal power on older decks.
 Usually a man, he carries the wand, the cup, the disk, the athame or sword.
+An element for spirit is also added, sometimes a lamp, sometimes a lemniscate.
 These are the symbols of the elements later found in the small cards or elemental suites.
-The infinity symbol is also present in crown since the most venerable decks were first printed.
 A scroll is sometimes placed in his upraised hand symbolizing the written word and teachings.
 Sometimes bread is present.
-On occasion a crown especially of gold graces his forehead.
+On occasion, a crown, especially of gold, graces his forehead.

 Thoth: The Book of Thoth focuses more on the alchemical association of Mercury and the ways in which this plays out in the inner workings of the Magus.
 Mercury is all about Energy as well as the idea of Focused Energy and therefore Will.
 Mercury is also a highly volatile, but transmutable element commonly associated to exceptional receptivity and adaptation to Change.
 It corresponds to the second letter in the Hebrew alphabet, called Beth, the meaning of which is House, thus alluding to the *house of god* or (more accurately) the Supernals within the Tree of Life taken together as one.
 It positions between Kether (Crown) and Binah (Understanding), leaning towards the Mother, where the Fool leans towards the Father.